Feel free to contact the Law Admissions Office directly if you cannot find the answer to your Frequently Asked Question.

 Facts And Statistics

 - What is the geographic makeup of the student body?
-Fall 2016 entering class is the most geographically diverse class to enroll at the University of Memphis.
-While the majority of students are from Tennessee residents, there are fourteen other states represented from New York to California.
+Fall 2023 entering class is one a geographically diverse class at the University of Memphis.
+While the majority of students are from Tennessee residents,12% are non-residents

 - Are letters of recommendation required?
 Letters of recommendation are not required at the University of Memphis School of Law, but applicants are encouraged to submit up to three letters of recommendation.
 Recommendation letters should be written by former professors, instructors, or other professionals who can provide relevant information on the applicant's intellectual ability, academic performance, and potential for success in law school.
 Letters from personal or family friends or social acquaintances which provide only minimal information on an applicant's abilities are not considered helpful.
 We prefer the letters or evaluations be submitted with your CAS report.
 Please note LSAC does NOT automatically send your letters of recommendation with the CAS report.
 The applicant will not be able to read the letter(s) but they will be able to see they have been received as LSAC will bank the letters in their account.
 Applicants must login to their account and assign their letters to the specific schools they wish to receive the letter.